About the Journal

 Revenue Sources, Advertising, and Direct Marketing Policy

-AAMR maintains a policy of not accepting advertisements from any external entities.
+AAMR maintains a strict policy of not accepting advertising from any external entities, ensuring the impartiality and objectivity of the journal's content.